moclojer/mockingbird/README.md

 # Usage

-Add a import on a specific component or layout component you want and load it in your screen
+Add a import for a specific component or layout component you want and load it in your screen

 ``` clj
 (:require